platers/obsidian-linter/CONTRIBUTING.md

 ### Updating Documentation

+Documentation can be broken up into two parts: generated documentation and documentation templates.

+#### Generated Documentation

+A lot of the documentation for this plugin is generated.
+For example, the ReadMe file is generated from the list of rules that exist and the [ReadMe template)(docs/readme_template.ts).

+Another generated file is `docs/rules.md`.

+To make changes to the documentation for rule examples or rule descriptions as found in `docs/rules.md`, you will want to modify the rule information in `rules.ts`.
+If you just want to modify some of the look of the document in general you can modify `docs/rules_template.ts`.

+#### Documentation Templates

+There are currently two documentation templates:

+1. Readme
+  - This template is used for generating the ReadMe file.
+2. Rules
+  - This template is used for generating the `docs/rules.md` file.

 4. Add a new rule in `rules.ts`.
    1. Insert a new rule in the corresponding rule type